sourcegraph/handbook/content/departments/tech-ops/tools/Okta/okta-verify-troubleshooting-steps.md

 A quick way to identify the issue might be to check the health of the device in the Okta Verify settings.

-1. Right-click the Okta Verify icon in your taskbar.
+1. Right-click the Okta Verify icon in your taskbar (top right of your window next to the power/search/wifi icons)
 2. Click 'Settings'.
 3. In the settings menu, click 'Device Health'.
 4. Observe any indications of issues.
 If a recommendation is provided, follow the given steps to resolve the problem.

+## Restart Okta Verify

+Sometimes Okta Verify window can get lost behind tabs or stuck and not prompt.
+Closing and trying again can resolve the issue.

+1. Right-click the Okta Verify icon in your taskbar.
+2. Click 'Quit Okta Verify'.
+3. Reopen the browser and try reaccessing Okta Verify.

 ## Restart the Browser